Barrowfield: History

 Being an area of working class housing enclosed by main roads and railway lines, Barrowfield consequently developed a distinctive character.
 The original 1930s council housing scheme flats (built to accommodate those cleared from Glasgow's 19th century slums in nearby areas such as Camlachie) became increasingly hard to let and were demolished in the 2000s to make way for more appealing houses.
 A small section of the original tenements remain around the junction of Law Street and Overtown Street, though extensively refurbished.

-In the 1950s the area changed from a working-class neighbourhood like most other areas of the city to being a place renowned for its gangs, namely "The Torch" and "The Spur" whose territory was respectively located at the north and south ends of the main thoroughfare; Each terrorised the other's patch, and the area was so violent that the fighting diminished in the 1980s only because the gang leaders realised that dealing in drugs was more profitable.
+In the 1950s, the area changed from a working-class neighbourhood like most other areas of the city to being a place renowned for its gangs, namely "The Torch" and "The Spur" whose territory was respectively located at the north and south ends of the main thoroughfare; Each terrorised the other's patch, and the area was so violent that the fighting diminished in the 1980s only because the gang leaders realised that dealing in drugs was more profitable.
 Unfortunately for the community, this meant the scheme had hundreds of drug abusers from all over Glasgow coming to the area to buy their "gear".
 Barrowfield therefore has a high mortality rate amongst the youth, largely due to drug abuse and suicide.
 In the early 21st century the area underwent a massive revamp, but the drug problem persists and crime is still high.
 In 2009, the data zone covering the neighbourhood was classed as the most deprived in Scotland.

 Footballer James McArthur and actor Paul Brannigan grew up in Barrowfield in the 1990s.

 Sport

-A historic football stadium, Barrowfield Park, was the home ground of Clyde F.C. between 1877 and 1898 prior to their move to Shawfield Stadium, and also hosted matches for Eastern F.C. and Albatross.
-However the ground was actually in the city's Dalmarnock neighbourhood, taking its name from the historic Barrowfield rural estate which once occupied much of the surrounding area.
+A historic football stadium called Barrowfield Park was the home ground of Clyde between 1877 and 1898 prior to their move to Shawfield Stadium, and also hosted matches for Eastern and Albatross.
+However, the ground was actually in the city's Dalmarnock neighbourhood, taking its name from the historic Barrowfield rural estate which once occupied much of the wider area.